Blue-Ocean-Team-Charizard/better-beans/README.md

 # Better Beans

 Better Beans is a web app fusion for coffee aficionados to find local coffee shops, with popular chain branches filtered out.
-The app generates a shop page these coffee shops based on Google Places data with integrated mapping.
+The app generates a shop page for each coffee shop based on Google Places data with integrated mapping.
 Users can leave reviews and track the shops they've "bean" to.

 ---